zshakirova/Lab1/index.md

-content that introduces who you are as a programmer and as a person.
+Content that introduces who you are as a programmer and as a person.
 Pictures
 All the core Markdown constructs in GitHub Flavored MarkdownLinks to an external site.
 Headings